vatpac-technology/sops/docs/aerodromes/classc/Walton.md

 		| Non-Jet | KAMBA    | **KAMBA Q** SID |
 		| Non-Jet | All others | As per Jets |

+        Aircraft **not** planned via any of these waypoints shall receive amended routing via the most appropriate SID terminus, unless the pilot indicates they are unable to accept a Procedural SID.

 ## ATIS
 ### Operational Info